opnfv/opnfvdocs/docs/testframework/opnfv.testframework.overview.rst

 OPNFV platform for the purpose of testing components and VNFs in the context of a Brahmaputra deployment.

-.. <project>/docs/userguide/testusage.rst files will be imported below by the build script.
+Needs to be completed according to the testing WG needs.